gofiber/docs/api/ctx.md

 {% endcode %}

 ## Bind

-Add vars to defult view var map binding to template engine.
-Variables are using by Render method and they can be overwritten.
+Add vars to default view var map binding to template engine.
+Variables are read by the Render method and may be overwritten.

 {% code title="Signature" %}
 ```go